 Parvo is a highly contagious and often lethal gastrointestinal disease.
+Preventing parvo in dogs doesn’t have to be difficult.
 To keep your puppy safe, experts recommend the following:

 Vaccinate your puppy.
 Puppies have immunity from their mother early in life, but should receive their first vaccination between 6 and 8 weeks of age and then two boosters at three-week intervals.
 Many experts recommend the final vaccination occur at 16 weeks of age to avoid maternal antibody interference.

 Avoid taking your puppy to high-risk areas such as dog parks, pet stores, doggie day care, boarding kennels, and other areas dogs frequent until the puppy has received its complete set of vaccinations.